mysql-net/MySqlConnector/docs/content/tutorials/best-practices.md

 <span class="text-danger">*</span>Async Transaction methods are not part of ADO.NET, they are provided by
 MySqlConnector to allow database code to remain fully asynchronous.

-### Exception: DbDataReader.GetFieldValueAsync
+### Exceptions: DbDataReader.GetFieldValueAsync and IsDBNullAsync

-Once `DbDataReader.ReadAsync` (or `DbDataReader.Read`) has returned `true`, the full contents of the current row are will be memory.
+Once `DbDataReader.ReadAsync` (or `DbDataReader.Read`) has returned `true`, the full contents of the current row will be in memory.
 Calling `GetFieldValue<T>` will return the value immediately (without blocking on I/O).
 It will have higher performance than `GetFieldValueAsync<T>` because it doesn't have to allocate a `Task<T>` to store the result.
 There is no performance benefit to using the `DbDataReader.GetFieldValueAsync<T>` method.

+Similarly, prefer to call `IsDBNull` instead of `IsDBNullAsync`; the information is already available and `IsDBNull` can return it immediately.
+(The async performance penalty isn't quite as bad because `IsDBNullAsync` uses cached `Task<bool>` objects for its `true` and `false` return values.)

 ### Example Console Application